 - Formaldehyde: known carcinogen and used in embalming

 Vaping aerosol can affect others around the person vaping.
 Second-hand aerosol from e-cigarettes contains the same substances as what is inhaled by the user.
 That is one of the reasons the Tobacco Free USC policy includes e-cigarettes and vaping products.

 In recent months there has been a significant increase in e-cigarette, or vaping product, use lung injury (EVALI) reported across the country related to e-cigarette or vaping use.
 The chemical vitamin E acetate is suspected to be the reason for many of the lung injuries.
 Vitamin E acetate is used as a thickening agent in THC (tetrahydrocannabinol) containing e-cigarette products.

-According to the CDC, “as of October 1, 2019, 1,080 lung injury and 18 death cases have been reported to the CDC from 48 states and 1 U.S. territory.”
-All patients reported a history of using e-cigarette, or vaping products, many of those containing THC (tetrahydrocannabinol), CBD (cannabinol) or nicotine.
+According to the CDC, as of December 3, 2019, 2,291 hospitalized e-cigarette, or vaping product, use lung injury cases have been reported from all 50 states, the District of Columbia and two U.S. territories.
+Sadly, 48 deaths nationwide have been attributed to vaping-related lung injuries.
+In South Carolina, there are 35 reported cases of EVLI and one death.5 All patients reported a history of using e-cigarette, or vaping products, many of those containing THC, CBD (cannabinol) or nicotine.